Scouts BSA Merit Badge Classes

 Here are some of the program and activity options we offer for the Scouting community:

 - Two separate overnight tent camping areas, with a firecircle; stocked and covered woodshed, outdoor latrines and access to indoor restrooms.
-Includes firecircle; wood supplied onsite.

-- Firecircle with rustic seating for campfire ceremonies and special occasions.
+- Firecircle with rustic seating for campfire ceremonies and special occasions; wood supplied onsite.

 - Facility rentals: covered pavilion, picnic grove, recreation field, indoor classrooms, and large multi-purpose room for troop meetings and events.

-- We also have projects - large and small - perfect for your troop's service projects (including Eagle).
+- Service Projects - we have large and smaller projects that are perfect for your troop's service projects (including Eagle and Life).